The Mirror (The Twilight Zone): Plot

 Sometime later, Clemente is approached by a priest named Father Tomas, who asks him to end the executions which have been going on for a week.
 Clemente refuses, saying that as long as he has enemies, the executions will continue.
 Eventually however, Clemente seeks counsel from the priest, but finds no comfort in the priest's response that all tyrants have but one real enemy, whom they never recognize until it is too late.
 Clemente takes one more look in the mirror and sees only himself.
 He picks up his pistol and throws it at the mirror, smashing the glass.
-The priest, standing outside Clemente's office, hears the glass break.
-As he listens at the door, he hears a gunshot.
-He rushes into Clemente's office and finds Clemente's lifeless body sprawled on the floor, killed by his own gun as it fell to the floor.
+The priest, standing outside Clemente's office, hears the breaking glass and then a gunshot.
+He rushes into Clemente's office and finds Clemente's lifeless body sprawled on the floor, killed by his own gun when it hit the floor and discharged.
 "The last assassin," he says, "and they never learn.
 They never seem to learn."